jeslstep/Random-Giphy/README.md

 # Completed Steps
 1. Feature displayRandomGiphy -- get a random trending giphy from the Giphy Api by pressed the change giphy button
 2. Feature giphySearch -- search for a giphy
+3. Feature mongoDatabase -- add mongo database to store favorite giphy urls
+4. Feature addToFavorites -- add ability to select giphys as favorites
+5. Feature favoritesComponent -- component that displays all favorite gifs

 # Next Steps
-1. Feature mongoDatabase -- add mongo database to store favorite giphy urls
+1. Feature addLogin -- add passport.js
-2. Feature addToFavorites -- add ability to select giphys as favorites
-3. Feature favoritesComponent -- component that displays all favorite gifs